Family Guy season 21

-The twenty-first season of the American animated television series Family Guy premiered on Fox on September 25, 2022.
-This season also features the series' 400th episode.
+The twenty-first season of the American animated television series Family Guy aired on Fox from September 25, 2022, to May 7, 2023.
+This season also featured the series' 400th episode.

 The series follows the dysfunctional Griffin family, consisting of father Peter, mother Lois, daughter Meg, son Chris, baby Stewie, and the family dog Brian, who reside in their hometown of Quahog, Rhode Island.

-Season twenty-one premiered the run of the twentieth production season, which is to be executive produced by Seth MacFarlane, Alec Sulkin, Richard Appel, Steve Callaghan, Danny Smith, Kara Vallow, Mark Hentemann, Tom Devanney, and Patrick Meighan.
+Season twenty-one premiered the run of the twentieth production season, which is executive produced by Seth MacFarlane, Alec Sulkin, Richard Appel, Steve Callaghan, Danny Smith, Kara Vallow, Mark Hentemann, Tom Devanney, and Patrick Meighan.
 Sulkin and Appel returned as the series' showrunners.

+The season premiered on ITV2 (UK) on August 7, 2023.